cpjolicoeur/cerberus/Readme.markdown

 ## Usage

-To use Cerberus it is very easy.
-First install it.
-Easiest way to do it through RubyGems package manager.
+Cerberus is installed like any other Ruby gem.

     gem install cerberus

-or get Cerberus distribution package right from download page http://rubyforge.org/frs/?group_id=1794
+Alternatively, you can  get Cerberus in gem, zip or tarball right from [the RubyForge download page][5]

-then you need to add project that will be watched by Cerberus.
-Do it by
+Next, add a project that will be watched by Cerberus.

-    cerberus add (DIR | URL) APPLICATION_NAME=some_app RECIPIENTS=dev1@project.com,dev2@project.com
+    cerberus add _REPOSITORY_

-as second parameter you could pass URL to subversion repository or directory with working SVN folder.
+The repository can be either a file path or URL.
+Additional parameters can be found in the [wiki][2].

-Go to ~/.cerberus and edit config.yml file (only once after installing Cerberus).
+Next, go to ~/.cerberus and edit the config.yml file (only needed once after installing Cerberus).
 Enter your configuration options here like email server, password, user_name and other options.
-See ActiveMailer description - Cerberus uses it as notification layer.
-My config file looks like this
+See ActionMailer description - Cerberus uses it as notification layer.
+An example config file looks like this:

     publisher:
       mail:
-        address: mail.somesever.com
+        address: mail.someserver.com
-        user_name: anatol
+        user_name: foobar
-        password: anatol
+        password: foobaz
-        domain: somesever.com
+        domain: someserver.com
         authentication: login

-Also check ~/.cerberus/config/<APPLICATION_NAME>.yml and make sure that you have right options.
+Also check ~/.cerberus/config/<PROJECT_NAME>.yml and make sure that you have right settings specific to the project.

-And then run Cerberus
+Next run Cerberus

-    cerberus build APPLICATION_NAME    # Run project
+    cerberus build PROJECT_NAME    # Run project

 or

     cerberus buildall     # Run all available projects

-It will check out latest sources and run tests for your application.
-If tests are broken - recipients will receive notifications.
+Cerberus will check out the latest repository sources and run tests for your project.
+If tests fail, the notification alerts will be sent

-But of course better run Cerberus automatically from Cron.
-Run Cerberus for project each 10 minutes would be ok.
+You can also schedule Cerberus to run via CRON to automate the process.

 ## Features